-- Relative to 2010, overall tax ratios rose in 24 OECD member countries and fell in 9.
+- Relative to 2011, overall tax ratios rose in 26 OECD member countries, fell in 7 and remained unchanged in 1.

-- Four other countries – the Czech Republic, Finland, France and Japan – saw increases of one percentage point or more between 2010 and 2011.
+- Four other countries – Belgium, France, Greece and Italy – saw increases of more than one percentage point between 2011 and 2012.

 The key changes in the tax to GDP ratio of the main tax headings between 2010 and 2011 were as follows:

-- Revenues from taxes on income (personal and corporate income taxes together) as a percentage of GDP increased from 11.2 per cent in 2010 to 11.4 per cent in 2011 on average.
-Ireland reported the largest increase (1.5 percentage points) and four other countries (Australia, Chile, Portugal and the United States) saw this ratio increase by at least one percentage point.
-Hungary reported the largest fall in this ratio (by 1.7 percentage points of GDP).
-No other country reported a fall of more than one percentage point (Table B).
+- Revenues from taxes on income (personal and corporate income taxes together) as a percentage of GDP increased from 11.2% in 2011 to 11.4% in 2012 on average.
+The largest increases were in New Zealand (1.5 percentage points) and Greece (1.2).
+Twenty-three other countries saw this ratio increase but by less than one percentage point.
+Portugal and the United Kingdom reported the largest falls in this ratio (by 0.6 percentage points of GDP) (Table B).

-- Ratios were essentially unchanged for both payroll taxes (0.4 per cent of GDP in both years) and property taxes (1.8 per cent of GDP in both years) (Table 19 and Table 21).
+- Ratios were essentially unchanged for both payroll taxes (0.4% of GDP in both years) and property taxes (1.7-1.8% of GDP in both years) (Table 19 and Table 21).

-- The ratio of taxes on goods and services to GDP remained steady at 11.0 per cent in both years (Table 23).
+- The ratio of taxes on goods and services to GDP remained steady at 10.8% in both years (Table 23).

 Aggregate tax ratios often figure prominently in policy debates and they are sometimes linked directly to the economic performance of nations.
-A special feature included in section S.2 of the 1999 edition of this Report explained why figures on tax revenues measured as a percentage of GDP should generally be interpreted with caution.
-More specifically, the revised guidelines set out in the 1993 System of National Accounts (SNA) that have been used to estimate the value of GDP for all OECD countries since the mid 1990’s, generally resulting in higher GDP levels.
-As a consequence, revised tax ratios reported are typically one half to over two percentage points lower than tax to GDP ratios before these revisions.
-To limit any distortionary impact, the present edition of the Report employs revised GDP estimates for 1970 and later years in those cases where OECD countries have not reported revised GDP figures.
-The impact of GDP revisions is considered in greater detail in the “Methodology issues” page.
+A special feature included in Section S.2 of the 1999 edition of this Report explained why figures on tax revenues measured as a percentage of GDP should generally be interpreted with caution.
+More specifically, the revised guidelines set out in the 2008 System of National Accounts (SNA) that have been used to estimate the value of GDP for 29 of the 34 OECD countries, have resulting in higher GDP levels.
+As a consequence, the revised tax ratios reported in this publication are lower than tax to GDP ratios before these revisions.
+To limit any distortionary impact over the reporting period, the present edition of the Report employs revised GDP estimates for 1965 and later years in those cases where OECD countries have not reported revised GDP figures.
+The scale of the GDP revisions is considered in greater detail in the “Methodology issues” page.

 Chart A. Total tax revenue as percentage of GDP